CDCgov/dengue_epidemic_thresholds/README.md

 ### Background

 Dengue fever remains a critical public health concern in Puerto Rico and other endemic regions.
 Our method uses a weekly **intercept-only negative binomial regression model**, fit to decades of historical data, to estimate threshold values (60th, 75th, and 90th percentiles).
-These thresholds enable objective, data-driven identification of epidemic weeks and timely alerts.([ResearchGate][1])
+These thresholds enable objective, data-driven identification of epidemic weeks and timely alerts.

 ### Repository Contents